DataDog/dd-sdk-ios/docs/rum_collection.md

 }
 ```

-Inside the `rumView(for:)` implementation, your app should decide if a given `UIViewController` instance should start the RUM View or not (return `nil` in such case).
-The returned value of `RUMViewFromPredicate` should specify at least the `path` for created RUM View.
+Inside the `rumView(for:)` implementation, your app should decide if a given `UIViewController` instance should start the RUM view or not (return `nil` in such case).
+The returned value of `RUMViewFromPredicate` should specify at least the `path` for created RUM view.
 Refer to code documentation comments for more details.

 **Note**: the SDK will call `rumView(for:)` many times while your app is running.
 Your implementation of the predicate should not depend on the order of SDK calls.

 ### RUM Resources

-To enable RUM Resources tracking, use the `.track(firstPartyHosts:)` option when configuring the SDK:
+To enable RUM resources tracking, use the `.track(firstPartyHosts:)` option when configuring the SDK:
 ```swift
 Datadog.Configuration
    .builderUsing(...)